 - 22.3.6 A physical, mechanical limit shall be fitted to all moveable ballast system to prevent it being moved further than the position for the declared list angle.
-Such a system shall not rely on sensors or measurement to prevent the declared list angle being exceeded unintentionally. - 22.3.7 For boats with variable ballast systems that are declared as not used, the system shall be disabled. - 22.4 Crew Number/Weight - 22.4.1 Boats rated as one-designs, as noted on the boat's certificate, shall conform with their one-design class rules in respect of crew number/weight limitations unless freed from this requirement by notice of race.
-See also Rule 13.7 - 22.4.2 The crew weight shall not exceed 85kg multiplied by the Crew Number printed on the certificate.
-This Rule does not apply to short-handed certificates issued under rule 8.2.1. - 22.4.3 Rule 22.4 may be amended by Notice of Race. - 22.5 Crew Classification - 22.5.1 There are no rules on the classification of crew within IRC unless stated in a Notice of Race. - 23 SEAWORTHINESS AND SAFETY - 23.1 The issue of a rating certificate does not imply that a boat is necessarily of satisfactory design, safe or seaworthy, nor that a boat complies with any category of Offshore Special Regulations.
+Such a system shall not rely on sensors or measurement to prevent the declared list angle being exceeded unintentionally. - 22.3.7 For boats with variable ballast systems that are declared as not used, the system shall be disabled.

+22.4 Crew Number/Weight

+- 22.4.1 Boats rated as one-designs, as noted on the boat's certificate, shall conform with their one-design class rules in respect of crew number/weight limitations unless freed from this requirement by notice of race.
+See also Rule 13.7 - 22.4.2 The crew weight shall not exceed 85kg multiplied by the Crew Number printed on the certificate. - 22.4.3 Rule 22.4 may be amended by Notice of Race. - 22.5 Crew Categorisation - 22.5.1 There are no rules on the categorisation of crew within IRC unless stated in a Notice of Race.

+23 SEAWORTHINESS AND SAFETY

+- 23.1 The issue of a rating certificate does not imply that a boat is necessarily of satisfactory design, safe or seaworthy, nor that a boat complies with any category of Offshore Special Regulations.
 See Rule 3. - 23.2 Race committees may impose limits for race entry on safety grounds at their discretion.
 An SSS number, specific to the boat, and when data is available IRC/ISO STIX, AVS and IRC/ISO Design Category will be printed on each boat's certificate for the guidance of owners and race organisers.